AppImage/docs.appimage.org/source/packaging-guide/overview.rst

 Overview
 ========

-There are different ways to create AppDirs and the corresponding AppImages.
+There are different tools that help with creating AppDirs and the corresponding AppImages.
+They can help in several ways:

+1. Some of them create the AppDir from scratch and don't require manual AppDir creation or file placement.
+2. They bundle the application dependencies (shared libraries) into the existing AppDir.
+3. They remove hardcoded paths in the executables and libraries.
+4. They create an AppImage out of the AppDir (usually by invoking `appimagetool <https://github.com/AppImage/AppImageKit>`_ underneath).

+Some tools require you to manually create the AppDir structure prior to invoking the tool. :ref:`creating-appdir-structure` explains the different ways to do this.

+Additionally, many applications require additional resources, e.g. asset files for drawing a GUI, which have to be included in the AppImage.
+In this case, a directory with (only) these required resources needs to be created and given to the AppImage creation tool, no matter which tool is used.

-The following table gives an overview of the different methods and their advantages, disadvantages and differences.
-For each of these methods, there is a corresponding section in this packaging guide, explaining how to use it.
+The following table gives an overview of the different tools and their advantages, disadvantages and differences.
+For each of them, there is a corresponding section in this packaging guide, explaining how to use it.

 If you are unsure which one to use, linuxdeploy and go-appimagetool are the best options in most cases.